SanaFed/CO3_LSE-Employer-Project/README.md

 ## Assignment 3: Final report and presentation (submitted on 27th February 2023)

-Final report (pdf), presentation to the employer partner (pdf and mp4 recording), two Python3 Notebooks (draft and final) with the analysis as well as the additional data sets used for the analysis (CSV files), R file with the cycling infrustructure analysis.
+Final report (pdf), presentation to the employer partner (pdf and mp4 recording), two Python3 Notebooks (draft and final) with the analysis as well as the additional data sets used for the analysis (CSV, XLSX and JSON files), R file with the cycling infrustructure analysis.